Chidoge/Pacamana-Jones/README.md

 There is a leaderboard function, which will display the top 3 scores with their corresponding maps.
 Any player may record their score and name, given that they have beaten the previous 3 high scores.

-All assets were self-made using Photoshop, Paint and Audacity.
+Most assets were self-made using Photoshop, Paint and Audacity.
 JavaFX Scene Builder was used to format the layouts of each scene.